afrid0315/aws-azure-devops-interview_questions/kubernetes/README.md

 #### 43. Describe a scenario where you would use Persistent Volumes (PVs) and Persistent Volume Claims (PVCs) in Kubernetes.

 **Answer**.
 I would use Persistent Volumes (PVs) and Persistent Volume Claims (PVCs) in Kubernetes when deploying a stateful application, such as a database.
 PVs represent physical storage resources, and PVCs act as a request for storage by the application.
 This ensures data persistence and allows the application to retain state even if the underlying pods are rescheduled or restarted.
 PVs and PVCs provide a way to dynamically provision and manage storage for stateful workloads in a scalable and reliable manner.

 #### 44. How do you manage secrets in your Kubernetes project, and what role does Kubernetes Secret play?

+**Answer**.
+In my Kubernetes project, I manage secrets using Kubernetes Secrets, a built-in resource for securely storing sensitive information like API keys or passwords.
+Kubernetes Secrets encode and store these values, ensuring they are not exposed in plaintext within the cluster.
+I reference secrets in pod specifications, either mounting them as files or exposing them as environment variables, to securely provide confidential data to applications running in the cluster.

 #### 45. Can you explain a scenario where you would use a service mesh in Kubernetes, especially in terms of authentication and authorization?

+**Answer**.
+I would use a service mesh in Kubernetes, such as Istio, in scenarios where I need to enhance communication between microservices.
+Specifically, for authentication and authorization, a service mesh provides capabilities like mutual TLS for secure communication, fine-grained access control, and user identity propagation.
+This ensures that only authorized services can communicate securely within the cluster, improving overall security and governance."

 #### 46. Why are Pod Security Policies important in Kubernetes, and how would you implement them to enhance security?

+**Answer**.
+Pod Security Policies (PSPs) are crucial in Kubernetes to enforce security measures for pods.
+They define the security context under which pods run, mitigating risks.
+To implement PSPs, you define policies specifying allowed actions and restrictions, ensuring pods adhere to security standards.
+This enhances security by preventing unauthorized access, minimizing privileges, and promoting a secure container runtime environment.
+- To enhance security with Pod Security Policies (PSPs) in Kubernetes, I would:
+- Define PSPs: Specify security policies detailing pod behavior.
+- Enable Admission Controller: Activate the PodSecurity admission controller to enforce PSPs.
+- Create RoleBindings: Associate PSPs with Kubernetes roles to apply policies to namespaces or clusters.
+- Review and Adjust: Regularly audit and adjust PSPs based on security requirements and application needs.
+- Educate Users: Ensure users understand and follow security best practices when deploying pods to maintain a secure environment.

 #### 47. Do you work with resource limits and resource quotas in your Kubernetes setup?
 If yes, how do you set them up?

 #### 48. How would you implement horizontal pod scaling based on custom metrics specific to your application's performance indicators?